PrithviSriram/CornellHackathon/README.md

 # CornellHackathon
-View WORKING 1.MOV for the result
+View WORKING 1.MOV for a small demo